ArchLeaders/Botw-Modding-Toolkit/notes.md

 Syntax:
 ```
-extract_actor name [-s, --switch] [path\to\out\File or Folder] [out name]
+extract_actor name [-s, --switch] [path\to\out\File or Folder]
 ```
 Extended Syntax:
 ```
 extract_actor --ex HashID ActorName Field Map path\to\contentFiles [-s, --switch] [path\to\out\File or Folder]
 ```
-_If File or Folder is a folder, a actor folder struture will be created in that folder._
+_If File or Folder is a folder, a mod folder struture will be created in that folder._

 From File:
 ```
 ActorName.exa
 ```
-_Output: A duplicate sbactorpack file in the same location as the .exa._
+_Output: A duplicate sbactorpack file in the same location as the .exa.
+Write `-s` inside the file for a switch actor._

 ---